In pre-production and need to know which data is production-critical?

 Whether you are drilling to define the resource or already processing ore, our team shows you how to structure and fine-tune your data collection so that your data can be used to get maximum leverage from conventional metallurgical testwork or production data.

 Using advanced statistical methods and machine learning, we identify relationships that provide better predictions about ore behaviour during mining, processing, and waste disposal.

 We integrate these ore characteristics and predicted responses with your resource model to create a holistic three-dimensional geometallurgical model.
 This model provides a platform for strategic optimization, production scheduling, and mine design.

-If you have production data, we use machine learning and digital twin methods to further refine the geometallurgical model, and short and long-term plans.
+If you have production data, we use machine learning and digital twin methods to further refine the geometallurgical model, and short- and long-term plans.

 Geometallurgical solutions typically deliver step-change revenue increases of at least 10%.
-Combined with strategy optimization, insightful geometallurgical characterisation can improve NPV by 50% or more.
+Combined with strategy optimization, insightful geometallurgical characterization can improve NPV by 50% or more.
 Applied from the point of discovery, AMC’s geometallurgical approach reduces uncertainty in project design, and improves equipment selection, production planning, and cost estimation.

 A leading gold mining company engaged AMC’s Geometallurgy Team to complete a thorough evaluation of processing options for one of its projects, in preparation for a prefeasibility study.
 AMC designed an integrated field and laboratory programme that ensured the right data was collected from the outset.